Travel Greece to enjoy this classical private Greece tour from Athens to the must-see places when you visit Greece and especially for the first time!

 - The Monastery of Holy Trinity is very difficult to reach.
 The visitor has to cross the valley and continue high up through the rock before we arrive outside the entrance.

 After lunch, Greece tours private chauffeur will start traveling back to ATHENS through Central Greece, crossing the Thessalian plain, the granary of GREECE.
-Short stop at Leonidas and the 300 Spartans monument.
-Arrival at your Athens hotel.
+Shortstop at Leonidas and the 300 Spartans monument.
+Arrive at your Athens hotel.

 - Shore Excursion – Private tour